Licensing Guides

 Licensing Requirements for HVAC Contractors in Maryland

-Is a license required to perform HVAC work in Maryland?
-Yes.
+Is a license required to work as an HVAC contractor in Maryland?
+Yes, and it is mandated from the very beginning.

-The Maryland Department of Labor — Division of Occupational and Professional Licensing oversees 21 licensing boards, commissions, and programs.
+The Maryland Department of Labor — Division of Occupational and Professional Licensing, located in Baltimore, oversees 21 licensing boards, commissions, and programs.
 Among them is The Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors, which issues every level of HVACR license.
-The licensing requirements are posted on its website.
+The licensing requirements are posted on its website, and include obtaining work experience, passing a licensing exam, and paying a license fee.

 Types of HVAC Licenses in Maryland

-There are six types of licenses for HVACR contractors in Maryland.
+There are six main HVAC licenses in Maryland.
+They include:

-Master Restricted: A master restricted license entitles the licensee to provide installation and maintenance work in one or more areas of HVACR work.
-The categories of HVACR work are air conditioning, full heating, forced air, heating, hydronic heating, refrigeration, and ventilation.
+Journeyman Restricted: A journeyman restricted license entitles an individual to perform one or more specialized HVACR services while under the direction and control of a licensed contractor.
+The categories of HVACR work are: air conditioning, full heating, forced air, heating, hydronic heating, refrigeration, and ventilation.

 Journeyman: A journeyman license entitles the licensee to perform HVACR services while under the direction and control of a licensed contractor.